ndjinga/freesteam/README.md

 + GSL (gnu scientific library), mandatory.
 Package 'gsl-devel' on Fedora, 'libgsl-dev' on Ubuntu
 + python (optional), required if 'FREESTEAM_WITH_PYTHON=ON'.
 Package 'python-devel' on Fedora, 'python-dev' on Ubuntu
 + SWIG (optional), required if 'FREESTEAM_WITH_PYTHON=ON'.
 Package 'swig' on Fedora and Ubuntu
++ matplotlib (optional), for curves plotting.
+Package 'python-matplotlib' on Fedora and Ubuntu

 ### Overview of the features